isomerpages/edb-pix/_build-my-team/Relocate Key Employees/Apply for Work Visas for Key Employees.md

 description: Apply for Work Visas for Key Employees
 third_nav_title: Relocate Key Employees
 ---
+## Apply for Work Visas for Key Employees

 All foreigners who intend to work in Singapore must have a valid work pass (commonly known as a work visa) before they start work.

-This page provides an overview of the work visas your employees could apply for in order to have the right to work in Singapore
+This table  provides an overview of the work visas your employees could apply for in order to have the right to work in Singapore:

 <table>
   <tbody><tr>